 Highlighted Manglik Trends of Bollywood

-Our Bollywood town has shown evidences of the prevailing Manglik concept.
-Miss world Aishwarya Rai had metaphorically married a peepal tree, before tying the knot with Abhishek to quash the bad luck of being a Manglik.
+Our Bollywood town has shown evidence of the prevailing Manglik concept.
+Miss World Aishwarya Rai had metaphorically married a peepal tree, before tying the knot with Abhishek to quash the bad luck of being a Manglik.